mkbui/EfiensCTF-Writeup/round2/README.md

 print(r.recv().decode())
 ```

-To be honest, without the helpful debugging message throughout the program, I would have much more difficulty complete this problem since my understanding of program stacks was still limited at the moment.
+To be honest, the helpful debugging message throughout the program does help a lot as it is intended for beginners.

 Flag: `efiensctf{rop_4gain_and_ag4in_and_aga1n}`